kchen9530/llm_dash/LOCAL_MODELS_SETUP.md

 Deploy → Model downloads to models/ → Loads into RAM → RUNNING ↓
 Chat with it (if chat model)
-  OR
-Use for photo search (if embedding model)
   ↓
 Stop → Unloads from RAM (file stays in models/)
   ↓